IX-Swap/data-science/README.md

 ![MEV attacks gas spendings for meme tokens pools](./distributions_images/gas_mev_costs_meme_pools.png)

 Attackers demonstrated higher attention to meme and NFT pools.
 Therefore it is possible to say that they are most vulnerable to the attackers.
 Interesting moment here is that application of mitigation mechanism will not cause beneficial impact on those pools.
 The problem is that trades are performed in specific days of price changes more often and mitigation will either cause no effect in case of too small transaction frequency before and after active days or prevent even simple transactions because they are heavily shifting pool prices closer to real-market price distribution that changed heavily.

+Review of the addresses involved in MEV attacks demonstrated that there is a group of addresses performing most of the attacks.
+Activity of those addresses is temporary meaning that their activity after some time of collecing profits stops.
+Such approach allows attackers to perform attacks using different addresses (maybe combine several MEV bots) and setting list of addresses that should be blocked will not solve the problem (or it will require repetative check of activity with attackers identification).
+MEV attackers have complex schemes of extracting their profits and it is possible to deal with them only via market regulation.

+The most interesting part of their activity is that any person performing honest trades can evade chance of becoming victim of such attack via setting slippage parameter in such a manner, that losses would be minimal, even if attacker will try to extract profit out of it.
+Raised gas fees for performing trades with higher usage of slippage will greatly reduce activity of those attackers.

 # What's next?